-Hiking in The Capital
+Hiking in The Capital: 4 Great Trails

-The Grand Concourse is an award-winning integrated walkway network spanning the metropolitan area of the Newfoundland and Labrador Provincial Capital, St. John’s, and its neighbouring communities of Mount Pearl, Paradise, Torbay, Portugal Cove-St. Philip’s, and Conception Bay South.
-Approximately 160 km in length, the Grand Concourse links a series of rivers, lakes and ponds, parks and green spaces, providing access to the beautiful natural features of the metro region.
+The Grand Concourse is an award-winning integrated walkway network spanning the metropolitan area of the Newfoundland & Labrador Provincial Capital, St. John’s, and its neighbouring communities of Mount Pearl, Paradise, Torbay, Portugal Cove-St. Philip’s, and Conception Bay South.
+Approximately 160 km in length, The Grand Concourse links a series of rivers, lakes and ponds, parks and green spaces, providing access to the beautiful natural features of the metro region.
 Become an official Concourse Walker and enjoy our walkers paradise.